29/07/2019, updated 15/06/2023

 Children of alumni and staff, brothers and sisters of current pupils of the school and children of Italian origin are prioritized.

-The application fee is $70 and the registration fee is $480.
-The incorporation fee increases according to the grade levels, but is lower if you have the Italian nationality: it costs between $730 and $3,800.
-As for the tuition fees, they represent $5,700 in kindergarten and $6,150 from the first grade.
+The application fee is USD 70 and the registration fee is USD 480.
+The incorporation fee increases according to the grade levels, but is lower if you have the Italian nationality: it costs between USD 730 and USD 3,800.
+As for the tuition fees, they represent USD 5,700 in kindergarten and USD 6,150 from the first grade.

 To be noted

-1) In most schools, the admission process includes a face-to-face interview.
+In most schools, the admission process includes a face-to-face interview.
 For expatriates, this means a trip to Chile.
-Be aware that there will be no derogation and that you will not be offered video interviews either.
-Thus, it may be useful to negotiate with your employer for a reconnaissance trip to Chile.
+Be aware that they may not be accept video interviews.
+Thus, it may be useful to negotiate with your employer for a discovery trip to Chile.
 Indeed, the choice of accommodation is often influenced by the proximity to the school, and waiting for schools to give you an answer, which can take a few weeks, slows your installation.

 The list of some schools detailed above is not exhaustive.
 There are many other schools that we do not detail as they are not sought after by expatriates: San Gabriel, Colegio Verbo Divino, Mayflower School, The Kent School...
 If you want more information about these schools, you can check their websites, usually very complete and detailed.

 If you want help to choose your school, or to prepare the required documents for the integration of your children, we offer these services.
-For more information, you can have a look at the following page.
+For more information, you can have a look at our School Search service.